meena-rathi/shopping/README.md

 3)And the redirected to the Signup page.s
 4)click on the footer icon.
 5)it redirected to new window(fb, twitter).
+ Browser : chrome
+ Actual result : when click on the footer icon, the page rediected to new window.
+ Excepted result : when click on the footer icon, the page should be rediected to new window.
+ Status : pass

 **Fixed Bugs**